Steven J. Mulroy

 About Professor Mulroy

 As a law professor, Professor Mulroy has participated in the litigation of over a dozen cutting-edge cases in areas which inform his scholarship, including the challenge to the Palm Beach County, Florida "butterfly ballot" in the 2000 presidential election; the first-ever federal court injunction against a state senate's ongoing internal election recount proceedings; litigation establishing the legal standard for coram nobis challenges to criminal convictions in Tennessee; the first commutation of a death sentence in Tennessee in 40 years; the first federal case imposing "cumulative voting" as a non-district remedy for minority vote dilution under the Voting Rights Act; and a 2014 Sixth Circuit decision overturning a death sentence.
 He is a frequent commentator in local media on legal issues.
-Nationally, he has appeared as a legal commentator numerous times on Fox News Channel, MSNBC, CNN and Public Radio International (PRI).
-He has been quoted by such media organizations as the Associated Press, USA TODAY, the WASHINGTON POST, People Magazine, the Daily Caller, the DALLAS MORNING NEWS, and the NASHVILLE TENNESSEAN.
+Nationally, he has appeared as a legal commentator numerous times on Fox News Channel, MSNBC, CNN, Fox Business News, and Public Radio International (PRI).
+He has been quoted by such media organizations as the Associated Press, USA TODAY, the WASHINGTON POST, the Washington Times, People Magazine, the Daily Caller, the DALLAS MORNING NEWS, and the NASHVILLE TENNESSEAN.

 Prof. Mulroy served as an elected Shelby County Commissioner from 2006 through 2014, drafting, inter alia, the county's first ethics code, animal welfare ordinance, and first legislation at any level in Tennessee to provide discrimination protection for the LGBT community.
 He has served on the board of the Memphis Bar Association and is a Memphis Bar Fellow, and for over 15 years has served on the board of the Community Legal Center, which provides free legal services to the working poor.
 His hobbies include procrastinating and high-impact skydiving.

 B.A., 1986, Cornell University; J.D., 1989, William & Mary.